 Louisiana's homeownership rate dropped a full 10% between 2008 and 2016, the result of a national downturn in the housing market.
 Although, the Pelican State has not ranked very high among other states in the nation, citizens of Louisiana still want a chance to own a home.
 In some cases, home buyers in Louisiana are looking for alternative financing to help with property renovations or to buy a house.
-One of the options available is called a hard money lone.
+One of the options available is called a hard money loan.
 These are funded by small lenders and investors, not large banks and mortgage companies.
 They fund faster, require much less paperwork and give some homebuyers a chance to buy when the big banks may have said no. If the buyer is willing to use their home or other owned real estate as collateral, these loans are a popular way to go.

 Foreclosure Laws in Louisiana